cowrie/cowrie/utils/elk/README.md

-# How to process Kippo output in an ELK stack
+# How to process Cowrie output in an ELK stack

 (Note: work in progress, instructions are not verified)

 ## Prerequisites

-* Working Kippo installation
+* Working Cowrie installation
-* Kippo JSON log file (enable database json in kippo.cfg)
+* Cowrie JSON log file (enable database json in cowrie.cfg)

 ## Installation